zanegoude/port-forwarding-setup/README.md

 </p>

 <h1>Port Forwarding: Setup and Configuration</h1>
-This tutorial outlines the steps required to setup port forwarding on a network<br />
+This tutorial outlines the steps required to setup and configure port forwarding on a network<br />

  ### [YouTube Demonstration](https://www.youtube.com)